-Summer marks the beginning of berry season in the Northwest.
-Strawberries, blackberries, raspberries, black caps, and of course our huckleberries will all begin to show up as the season progresses.
+Summer marks the beginning of the berry season here in the Northwest.
+Strawberries, blackberries, raspberries, blueberries, blackcaps and of course huckleberries begin their glorious arrival.

 A few days ago, on a camping trip in Idaho, we stumbled upon a patch of wild strawberries.
-In size, they were the smaller than a pea, yet surprisingly, bursted with so much strawberry flavor, it was hard to believe the flavor was real and not manufactured.
-It was as if all the strawberry flavor of a regular sized strawberry was packed into their tiny little bodies, they were so intense and delicious.
+In size, they were the smaller than a pea, yet surprisingly, bursting with so much strawberry flavor, it was hard to believe the flavor was real and not manufactured.
+It was as if all the strawberry flavor of a regular-sized strawberry was packed into their tiny little bodies, they were so intense and delicious!

-The next best option is to go to your local farmers market.
-Here produce is picked right before it is sold, given time to ripen on the vine.
-Much of the produce that finds it way to our grocery stores have been picked early for travel, ripening off the vine, producing a fruit or vegetable that often lacks in flavor and vibrancy.
+For the tastiest berries, head to your local farmers market.
+There, produce is picked right before it is sold, given time to ripen on the vine.
+Much of the produce that finds its way to our grocery stores have been picked early for travel, ripening off the vine, producing a fruit or vegetable that often lacks flavor and vibrancy.

-When making berry scones, an easy way to make them so you can actually see the berries after they are baked is to line a cake pan with saran wrap.
+When making berry scones, an easy way to make them so you can actually see the berries after they are baked is to line a cake pan with plastic wrap or parchment.
 Place a layer of fresh berries on the bottom of the pan.
-(There are also berries in the scone dough as well).

 The basic recipe is easy, just read it over once over before starting.